OpenSight/StorLever/README.md

 ### Daemon mode:

-StorLever would install its init script into your system in the above installing process, you can make use of these init script to start up the StorLever in daemon mode by the following command:

-    $ service storlever startup
+If you want to start up Storlever's Web server at background, so that it can run alone from your console, you can enter the following command:

+    $ pserve --daemon --log-file=[log file] --pid-file=[pid file] [paste config file]

-In this situation, StorLever would read the paste configurations from /etc/storlever.ini.
-And its stderr/stdout would redirect to /dev/null
+In this situation, StorLever would read paste configurations from the given [paste config file] (StorLever project root directory contains some sample ini file), store its process pid into the [pid file] for stop, redirect its stderr/stdout to /dev/null, and output the log to [log file]

+If you want to stop the StorLever's server in daemon mode, enter the following command:

+    $ pserve --stop-daemon --pid-file=[pid file]

+[pid file] is the file contains the pid of the daemon.

 ### Foreground mode:

-If you want to debug or test StorLever, you may want to start StorLever's server at foreground mode, so you can read the stdout/stderr from StorLever's Server.
+If you want to debug or test StorLever, you may want to start StorLever's server at foreground mode, so that you can read the stdout/stderr from StorLever's Server.
 Enter the following command would start up StorLever's Server in foreground mode

    $ pserve [StorLever paste config file]

 StorLever's paste config file can be chosen the ini file under StorLever project root directory.

+If StorLever is running at foreground mode, just type Ctrl+C can terminate it.

 After that, StorLever is running, enjoy!!!!